CasaJasmina/Issue-Printer/README.md

 Before loading any sketch you need to install the [adafruit library](https://github.com/adafruit/Adafruit-Thermal-Printer-Library) and the [json library](https://github.com/bblanchon/ArduinoJson).
 In this repository you will find an [Arduino sketch](https://github.com/CasaJasmina/Issue_ThermalPrinter/tree/master/Arduino_Github_Printer) ready to be loaded.
 All the .h files are bitmaps of images made with the processing sketch that you can find in the Adafruit's library examples.

-#### Notes about the sketch

-The Arduino code connects to an unencrypted Wifi network and prints out the events of a certain repository from github.com.
-It reads github's api as a string and parse it using the Json library.
-Depending on the size of the github response you might not be able to parse it or even read it.
-In this case you can read only a part of the string and parse only that part.
-This method assumes you already know what kind of response you are going to recieve.</br>
-More details in the [code](https://github.com/CasaJasmina/Issue_ThermalPrinter/tree/master/Arduino_Github_Printer)